 For the Fall 2017 semester, if you have a suggestion for a distinguished speaker to visit and make a presentation on the broad topics of interest to IDIES, please contact Charles Meneveau at your earliest convenience.

-Abstract: I will review the history of the Precision Measuring Matrix including my father’s involvement, real time demonstrations, discussion of FFT measurement anomalies, the discovered language of EEG harmonic brainwaves, watching the harmonics of an acoustic guitar in real time and newly discovered domains made possible by the Matrix ‘events’. -Paul Reed Smith Paul Reed … Continued
+Click here to view a recording of the event.
+Abstract: I will review the history of the Precision Measuring Matrix including my father’s involvement, real time demonstrations, discussion of FFT measurement anomalies, the discovered language of EEG harmonic brainwaves, watching the harmonics of an acoustic guitar in real time and newly discovered domains made possible … Continued

 Please join us at 4:00 pm on Wednesday, Oct 4, 2017 for “Heavy Hitters on Data Streams and Recent Variants” by Dr. S Muthukrishnan, Distinguished Professor of Computer Science and ACM Fellow at Rutgers University.
 The talk will take place on Wednesday, October 4th, 2017, from 4:00 pm to 5:00 pm in Hodson Hall, Room … Continued